CheseFrut/Cheesy-Vector-Class/README.md

 ```
 Check out [Vector3.h](includes/structs/Vector3.h) to see how a specialised vector struct is made using the base class, and feel free to use the specialised vector structs I have already made.

----
-TODO: Show vector2 + Vector4 and some explicit conversions in the README
+<sub> TODO: Show vector2 + Vector4 and some explicit conversions in the README </sub>